 First of its kind in a K-12 school, 70-seat installation with over 300,000 stars on its database

-The GWA-Dubai planetarium was the first of its kind in the region in a K-12 school.
+The GEMS World Academy - Dubai Planetarium was the first of its kind in the region in a K-12 school.
 The 70-seat installation features a digital three-dimensional starfield and real-time rendering capabilities, coupled with a database of over 300,000 stars, the dome can be filled with an incredibly realistic starry night.
-Along with the eight planets of our solar system, star constellations, and deep space objects, the planetarium brings the night time sky to the day time classroom.
+Along with the eight planets of our solar system, star constellations, and deep space objects, the Planetarium brings the night time sky to the day time classroom.

 More than a Planetarium